 Overall, the pattern in Illinois is typical of the Mississippi River Basin, where both nutrient loads and flow to the Gulf of Mexico have remained above 1980–96 baseline levels.
 USGS and others are researching why loads in some watersheds have increased or not decreased despite substantial management efforts.
 In all likelihood, a variety of factors, including climate change, “legacy” nutrients which cause lag times, and watershed management, contribute to varying extents across the state.
 Further research could help explain which of these factors are most important to riverine nutrient loads and inform more targeted and cost-effective reductions.
 Moreover, this information could affect how the Illinois NLRS assesses progress toward reducing nutrient loads from non-point sources; some nutrient reductions might be masked by legacy or climate effects and could be accounted for by other means.

-See figures 8.1 and 8.2 in chapter 8 for nutrient loads information in context of the strategy goals.
+See figures 8.1 and 8.2 in chapter 8 of the 2023 Illinois NLRS Biennial Report for nutrient loads information in context of the strategy goals.